lucaquaglia15/MID_AO2D_efficiency/README.md

 	- v->at(34) corresponds to LB7

-and so on an so forth
+and so on an so forth.
+The last thing